 The Provence Palette – Finding Lavender and Ochre Mines in Rustrel

-It’s early July in Provence, France, and the lavender fields of the Luberon are at last in full bloom.
-The usual earthy tones of the Provençal landscape are interrupted by patches of purple, while the violet flowers fill the air with their heavenly scent.
+It’s early July in Provence, and the lavender fields of the Luberon are in full bloom.
+The usual earthy tones of the Provençal landscape are broken up by vibrant sweeps of purple, and the air is filled with the unmistakable scent of lavender in the sun.

-The destination?
-Rustrel – a petite village tucked into the northern reaches of the Luberon Natural Regional Park.
+Our destination is Rustrel, a quiet village nestled on the northern edge of the Luberon Natural Regional Park.

 Discovering Rustrel